Special Educational Needs and Disability School Offer

 How will I know how my child is doing in school?

 Where it is decided to provide a pupil with SEND support, parents are always notified.
-The teacher and the SENCO, in consultation with the parent and the pupil, agree appropriate interventions and support to be put in place; agree the expected impact upon progress, development or behaviour; along with a clear date for review.
+The teacher and the SENDCO, in consultation with the parent and the pupil, agree appropriate interventions and support to be put in place; agree the expected impact upon progress, development or behaviour; along with a clear date for review.
 This information, along with any intervention from outside agencies will be documented and shared with parents three times during the year via a child’s Individual Learning Passport.
 There will also be further opportunities to discuss your child’s progress at our twice-yearly parents’ evenings (October and February).
 In addition to this, we operate an open door policy: we welcome parents into school to discuss matters arising whenever deemed appropriate.

 Every child receives a written report at the end of each academic year detailing achievement and attainment, effort, well-being and emotional development.

-If a child has an Education, Health and Care Plan (EHCP), the SENCo will arrange an annual review, at which, all professionals involved in the education and support of the child will report to parents as to the progress being made towards the child’s individual targets.
+If a child has an Education, Health and Care Plan (EHCP), the SENDCO will arrange an annual review, at which, all professionals involved in the education and support of the child will report to parents as to the progress being made towards the child’s individual targets.

 What support will there be for my child’s overall well-being, in particular development of their social and emotional skills?